26th November 2017.

 MENHIR erected at burial sites.
 Usually, the dead body will be kept in an urn and

-Kumarikal Palayam, Nichampalayam in Kongu Mandalam.
+Kumarikal Palayam, and Nichampalayam in Kongu Mandalam.
 Some experts differ and say that this is part of Hill's standing stone.
 Considering the size and the position where it stands may be correct too.

 PETROGLYPHS / ROCK ART / ROCK CARVINGS. கீறல் ஒவியங்கள்.